iccem/spark_streaming_tasks/Readme.md

 The PMI (Pointwise Mutual Information) of two words, a and b, is defined as:

 PMI(a,b) = ln(P(a,b) / P(a)∗P(b)),
-Where P(a,b) is the probability of the two words occurring together, and  P(a) and P(b) are the probabilities of words a and b, respectively.
+where P(a,b) is the probability of the two words occurring together, and  P(a) and P(b) are the probabilities of words a and b, respectively.
 Higher PMI values indicate rarer collocations.

 P(a) = num_of_occurrences_of_word_"a" / num_of_occurrences_of_all_words

 P(ab) = num_of_occurrences_of_pair_"ab" / num_of_occurrences_of_all_pairs

-total_number_of_words - общее кол-во слов в тексте total_number_of_word_pairs - общее кол-во пар

-Расчет NPMI:
+NPMI calculation:

 NPMI(a,b) = −(PMI(a,b) / lnP(a,b))

 Normalization of NPMI to the range [-1, 1].

 Data Processing: